 - Rubens Barrichello: Brazilian driver who holds the record for most races contested (326 races with 322 starts) with a career that spanned nineteen seasons, longer than any other driver.
 Notoriously known as Schumacher's former teammate, who was forced to concede a race win to him.
 Also drove in the 2012 Indianapolis 500, but decided against returning to the brickyard in 2013 after a disappointing result there.
 At least he beat The Stig.

-- Sebastian Vettel, German, the 2010, 2011, 2012 and 2013 World Champion.
-Holds many of the sport's 'youngest' records such as youngest driver to drive at a grand prix, lead a race, earn a fastest lap, win pole position, win a race, win one, two, three and four world championships, and the 'shortest time between the start of a F1 career and his first penalty'.
+- Sebastian Vettel, German, World Champion from 2010 to 2013, all four times driving for Red Bull.
+Currently driving for Ferrari, he held most of the sport's 'youngest' records until Max Verstappen snagged some of them, but he still holds records such as youngest driver to win pole position, and win one, two, three and four world championships.
+The driver with the fourth-highest number of wins in the series, he also holds the record for 'shortest time between the start of a F1 career and his first penalty'.
 NINE SECONDS.

 - Keke Rosberg, the first Finn to win an F1 title, doing it in 1982 despite only winning a single race.